 Checkout these whole food running fuel options>>

-Not only is it nice to have a towel to wipe down the buckets of sweat you’re likely to work up as the gym is going to be warmer than the miles you’ve been putting in outside, but it also works for focus.
+Not only is it nice to have a towel to wipe down the buckets of sweat you’re likely to work up as the gym is going to be warmer than the miles you’ve been putting in outside during winter running, but it also works for focus.

 I love to toss the towel over the screen so I can’t spend every mile looking at my distance and time.
 You gotta block those out just like you do outside!